mhkeller/layercake/src/content/examples-ssr/Timeplot.md

 A scatter plot with an `scaleBand` for the y-scale to bucket them by day and a `scaleTime` for the x-scale.
 The only real fancy part of this plot is modifying the input data to be in "seconds since start of day" and generating the `yDomain` as _every_ day between the min and max values, not just days for which we have values.
 This lets us see days in between that have no data.

+This is the server-side rendered version. `ssr` and `percentRange` on `<LayerCake>` put the scales in percentages, so the chart renders before the browser measures it.
+The axes are HTML components and so are the dots.